Jean Baptiste Guedry

-Jean Baptiste Guedry (died 1726, last name also Guidry or Giddery, in English John Baptist Jedre) took over a small ship off Acadia and was tried for piracy.
-The trial was publicized to Canadian Indians as an example of English law.
+Jean-Baptiste Guedry (died 1726, last name also Guidry or Giddery, in English John Baptist Jedre) took over a small ship off Acadia and was tried for piracy.
+The trial was publicized to First Nations in the region as an example of English law.

 History

 Joseph Decoy, a ship's captain from Cape Breton Island, traded in Boston during the 1720s.
 On one of the trips, his son accompanied him, who was detained in Boston for reasons unknown.
 Decoy returned north without his son and stopped and shared his news with friends at the Acadian port town of Merliguesh (now Lunenburg, Nova Scotia).
 Decoy shared with Guedry and other locals that he was desperate to get his son back and pondered the seizure of a New England fishing vessel as ransom for his son's return.
 The meeting took place on September 4, 1726.

 Tensions were already high between New Englanders and French Acadians after the recent conclusion of the Dummer's War, a 1722-1725 conflict between English colonists and the Indian nations of the Wabanaki Confederacy.

 Guedry was an Acadian, but many of his relatives and his sons had been raised among the native Mi’kmaq people.
 Acadia was then a French colony that encompassed all of present-day Nova Scotia.
 Kidnappings and coercive subjugation of French settlers were common practices by English naval vessels in the region.
 Decoy's idea to seize a Boston fishing vessel, began to infect the group not only as a means to secure the younger Decoy's freedom but also to protest the continued practice of French colonist kidnappings by English naval vessels.
 French piracy laws were not as severe as that of their English counterparts and so it is unlikely that the group was aware of the severity of their proposed crimes.

 On August 25, 1726, the 42 year-old Jean Baptiste Guedry Sr., his son Jean Baptiste Guedry Jr., and other local Acadians noted the docking of a passing ship, the 25-ton fishing sloop Tryal, captained by Samuel Doty of Plymouth, Massachusetts, at Merliguesh Harbor.
 Doty was fetching fresh water and after a friendly conversation, he offered to take Guedry, his son, and three other Acadians aboard, where they shared drinks and exchanged other news.
 Doty and all but one of the crew went ashore to visit Guedry’s mother, Marguerite Petitpas, after an invitation for dinner.
 Jean Baptiste Sr. remained aboard.
-Upon the group's return, Jean Baptiste Jr was present with two members of the Mius family, Marguerite Petitpas, and a group of nine Indians including “a squaw with two children” They boarded the ship and the men of the group seized it.
+Upon the group's return, Jean Baptiste Jr was present with James and Phillipe Mius, Marguerite Petitpas, and a group of nine Indians including “a squaw with two children” They boarded the ship and the men of the group seized it.
 The group tore down the English flag; Guedry(Sr) girdled it around his waist as a belt and tucked his pistol under it.
 Doty and the crew were brought back aboard and kept under watch.
 Doty pleaded with Jean Baptiste Sr.'s mother, Marguerite Petitpas, to intercede, but she was unable to talk the group down.